Albert0i/RU204/Data101.md

 dir ./
 ```
 In the above settings, data store name is `dump.rdb` and located in the same folder of the `redis-server` program.

 Shut down your redis server, replace the *.rdb file and restart.
+That's it!

 ### II.
 [RU102JS](https://github.com/redislabs-training/ru102js): Using python data loader